just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 In general cases, when we have high-dimensional data, we have no visual feedback, we have to experiment.

-Using Eps=0.5 and Eps=0.4 we have a big difference.
+Using $\varepsilon$=0.5 and $\varepsilon$=0.4 we have a big difference.

-By decreasing Eps of 0.1 we have that big clusters, characterized by not very dense regions, allow us to find a lot of clusters instead of just one.
+By decreasing $\varepsilon$ of 0.1 we have that big clusters, characterized by not very dense regions, allow us to find a lot of clusters instead of just one.

 In the second example we have just one cluster but depending on the value of parameters we can have different situations.